 INTRAPARTUM OBSTETRIC FACTORS

 Caesarean section is associated with delayed initiation of breastfeeding.
-This is likely due to separation of mother and baby and loss of immediate skin to skin contact because of recovery from general anaesthetic, because mother or baby is unwell or because of lack of proactive support while the caesarean is ongoing.
+This is likely due to separation and loss of immediate skin to skin contact because of recovery from general anaesthetic, because mother or baby is unwell or because of lack of proactive support while the caesarean is ongoing.
 This can impair the establishment of breastfeeding and milk supply.

 Caesarean section is also associated with premature cessation of breastfeeding.
 In addition to the consequences of delayed initiation, this may be due to pain and reduced mobility, leading to increased challenges in responding to the baby's feeding cues and finding a comfortable and effective position for breastfeeding.
 Lactogenesis II is delayed after caesarean, with lower milk intake until day 6 of life - thus caesarean delivery is associated with higher rate of excessive weight loss leading to recommendations for formula supplements and loss of maternal confidence.